ExposureNotification/website/content/_index.md

 Private-sector contact tracing apps should be open source and/or available for audit from an independent third party.

-When developing a <acronym title="Digital Contact Tracing and Alerting">DCTA</acronym> app, developers should identify one or more well-defined problems that will be mitigated, solved, or improved.
+When developing a {{< dcta >}} app, developers should identify one or more well-defined problems that will be mitigated, solved, or improved.

 ## Individual data rights for contact tracing

 <div class="rights">

   1. Data collection should be limited to achieve a defined purpose and should only collect the minimum data necessary.
-  2. All information disclosed by consumers through a <acronym title="Digital Contact Tracing and Alerting">DCTA</acronym> app should be completely opt-in, with clear informed consent both as to the nature of what they're disclosing, how it is used, the likely impacts of disclosure and use, and any choices the consumers may have.
+  2. All information disclosed by consumers through a {{< dcta >}} app should be completely opt-in, with clear informed consent both as to the nature of what they're disclosing, how it is used, the likely impacts of disclosure and use, and any choices the consumers may have.
 Any new use requires fresh consent.
 Consumers can withdraw their consent at any time.
   3. When consumers choose to altruistically share their health information, that information should remain completely anonymous: no information should be required other than that which is essential, based on epidemiological standards, for alerting others to potential exposure.
   4. Information such as location history, symptom reports, demographic information, or similar shared with public health officials or researchers must never be linked back to or used to re-identify individuals, even by entities legally allowed to perform such linkage.
   5. Data may be aggregated so that it may not allow for the identification of individuals.
 Aggregate data may be maintained for public research purposes.
 Precautions should be taken to ensure that shared aggregate data may not be re-identified downstream.